How To Spend One Day in Istanbul: 1 Day Istanbul Itinerary

 After a full day of exploring one of the world’s busiest cities, you might feel exhausted and ready to unwind.
 But when you thought your experience couldn’t get any better, don’t miss your chance to try out something special – a Turkish bath!
 Like a spa, a Turkish bath (or hammam) is a unique and relaxing experience involving a steam room, sauna, bath, and exfoliation.

 The process typically begins with a steam session that prepares your body for a series of treatments, including a full body wash with cold and hot water and an invigorating scrub.
-Not only does this ancient bathing ritual cleanse and rejuvenate your body, but it’s also a wonderful way to immerse yourself in a centuries-old tradition and feel genuinely pampered.
+Not only does this ancient bathing ritual cleanse and rejuvenate your body, but it’s also a fantastic way to immerse yourself in a centuries-old tradition and feel genuinely pampered.

 Dinner in Istanbul